The Brauer-Manin obstruction for constant curves over global function fields: Notation and preliminaries

 The universal property of fibered products and the valuative criterion for properness give identifications $X_K(K) = X(K) = \Mor_{\F}(\Spec(K),X) = \Mor_{\F}(D,X)$.
 Together with previous lemma we have a commutative diagram

 where the bottom map is the obvious one taking a morphism of varieties to the map it induces on geometric points.
-Since a morphism of varieties over a field is determined by what it does to geometric points, the horizontal maps are injective.
+Since a morphism of varieties over a field with geometrically reduce source is determined by what it does to geometric points \cite[Exercise 5.16]{AGI}, the horizontal maps are injective.